Bette Bowman, artist

 I decided not to buy what I wanted to find.

-The birth of "Artathon" was 20 years ago.
-It was my sister, Ann, and my response to all the "...athons" happening in Baltimore, Md.
+The birth of "Artathon" was over 20 years ago.
+It was my sister, Ann, and my response, to all the "...athons" happening in Baltimore, Md.
 Our mission was a three day weekend of art activity stations for the two of us, not unlike the art stations we had both created for kids.

 Uninterrupted, no husbands, no kids, we created and moved around our art stations for painting, paper mache, string art, drawing, and much more, along with special "artathon" beverages, creatively prepared and photographed, and lots of great music choices.
 We began each day with our "artathon" coffee and enjoyed creative meal preparations and concoctions throughout the day.
 This became an annual event for us.